 - Muscle spasms

-The fact is, these cannabis-uses are predominantly empirical and are not supported by substantial quantified data, which is the case with Marinol.
+Nevertheless, these cannabis uses are predominantly empirical and are not supported by substantial quantified data, which is the case with Marinol.

 In terms of effectiveness, marijuana pills have approximately the same onset time as Marinol capsules.

-According to the official evidence, only 10–20% of dronabinol is systemically effective, due to the metabolic effects of the liver.
-When inhaled as weed, the effects of THC are expressed more quickly.
+According to the official evidence, only 10%–20% of dronabinol is systemically effective due to the metabolic effects of the liver.
+However, when inhaled as weed, the effects of THC are expressed more quickly.

 Both THC and CBD are the principal cannabinoids of the marijuana plant.
 In recent years, CBD has gained academic attention due to its newly found therapeutic potential.